rikblok/treehouse/content/teaching/workload.md

 date = '2024-12-22T11:54:25-08:00'
 draft = false
 title = 'Workload'
+weight = 10
+summary = 'View my historical workload, automatically generated from the emails waiting in my inbox.'
 +++

 You reached out to me and now you're wondering, "That a{{% icon icon="skull-crossbones" %}}h{{% icon icon="burst" %}}le!
 Why hasn't Rik got back to me?"
 If I'm busy I just may not have had a chance yet.
 So check out my current workload for yourself.
+Automatically generated from the number of emails waiting in my inbox.

 {{< tabs >}}